 If your commuting involves running errands, you’ll be carrying your longboard inside stores.
 If you just commute to and from work, you may still have some walking or stair climbing to do at each end of the commute.

 Smaller boards are usually lighter, longer boards heavier – except for carbon boards which can be lightweight despite their length.
-Again, this is a tradeoff : longer boards are a hassle to carry and stow away, but they’re a far nicer ride for open long distance commuting.
+Again, this is a tradeoff: longer boards are a hassle to carry and stow away, but they’re a far nicer ride for open long-distance commuting.

 So if you plan to haul your longboard around a lot, you probably shouldn’t go for a deck longer than 40″, though some riders have no trouble carrying their 50″ longboard into stores and restaurants.

-Some good longboards for commuting
+3 recommended longboards for commuting

 If you’ve read this far, by now you’ve learned that just like for longboards in general, there is no single best longboard for commuting.
 It all depends on your usage pattern, personal choices, and tradeoffs.